-3.8.10 Children showing signs of Abuse and/or Neglect
+(k) Children showing signs of Abuse, Neglect and / or Exploitation

-School recognises that experiencing abuse or neglect may have an adverse impact on those children which may last into adulthood without appropriate intervention and support.
+The Trust recognises that experiencing abuse, neglect and/or exploitation may have an adverse impact on those children which may last into adulthood without appropriate intervention and support.
 School may be the only stable, secure and predictable element in the lives of children at risk.
-Children who have experienced abuse or neglect may display this through their own behaviour, which may be challenging and defiant or passive and withdrawn.
+Children who have experienced abuse, neglect and/or exploitation may display this through their own behaviour, which may be challenging and defiant or passive and withdrawn.
 We recognise that children may develop abusive behaviours and that these children may need to be referred on for appropriate support and intervention.

-All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside of these environments.
-All staff, but especially the Designated Safeguarding Lead (and Deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
+All staff should be aware that safeguarding incidents and / or behaviours can be associated with factors outside the school and / or can occur between children outside of these environments.
+All staff, but especially the Designated Safeguarding Lead and Deputies should consider whether children are at risk of abuse or exploitation in situations outside their families.
 Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines and radicalisation.

-School will provide training for staff to ensure that they have the skills to identify and report cases, or suspected cases, of abuse in accordance with the procedures outlined in this policy.
+The school will provide training for staff to ensure that they have the skills to identify and report cases, or suspected cases, of abuse in accordance with the procedures outlined in this policy.

-3.8.11 Children at Risk of Radicalisation
+(I) Children at Risk of Radicalisation

 Children are susceptible to extremist ideology and radicalisation.
-Similar to protecting children from other forms of harm and abuse, protecting children from this risk should be a part of a school or colleges safeguarding approach.
+Similar to protecting children from other forms of harm and abuse, protecting children from this risk should be a part of a school safeguarding approach.

-The governing body will ensure that a DSL has undertaken Prevent Lead training and that all staff receive training about the Prevent Duty.
+The Headteacher and Academy Committee will ensure that a DSL has undertaken Prevent Lead training and that all staff receive training about the Prevent Duty.